Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 • Great choice for busy weeknights to go with a roast chicken, lemon pepper chicken drumsticks, hamburgers or some simple bacon and eggs.

-• Delicious base for roast vegetables, such as honey roasted beets and carrots, topped with maple pumpkin seeds, if you are having a vegetarian meal.
+• Delicious base for roast vegetables, such as honey roasted beets and carrots, roasted carrots and cauliflower, or roasted asparagus and carrots topped with maple pumpkin seeds, if you are having a vegetarian meal.

 Mashed potatoes cottage cheese with roast beets and carrots topped with maple sunflower seeds, all on a beige plate.